Guidance

 Who could WorkWell refer or signpost participants onwards to?

-Onward referral routes from WorkWell will be dependent on the local work and health strategies in Vanguard Areas, the partnerships formed and what services are available locally.
+4.31 As part of the initial triage, participants should be assessed to consider if WorkWell is the most appropriate service for their needs.
+Onward referral routes from WorkWell will be dependent on the local work, health and skills strategies in the ICB footprint, the partnerships formed and what services are available locally.

 • VCS services